‘Swing Time’, Part One, Chapter 2

 BILLY

-The applause dies down as Judy begins to speak.
+The audience calms down, as Judy is about to speak.

 JUDY

-Gee, thanks, all you folks.
-Great to have you here.
-Now will you please give a big round of applause for my very good friend?
+Gee, thanks, folks!
+Great to see you all here!
+Now will you please give a big round of applause for my very good friend!
 Yours and mine – Mickey Rooney!

-Everybody applauds again as Mickey Rooney comes to join the stage with Judy.
+Everybody applauds once more, as Mickey Rooney comes to join Judy on stage.

 MICKEY